A microscopic model of fractionalized Fermi liquid

 Here we highlight a solvable model, the CPT model\cite{CPT1} which provides a concrete realization of the FL$^*$ phase \cite{CPT2} envisioned in the ALM approach.
 While there are key differences between the two approaches, the salient features have much in common.
 As in the ALM approach, the CPT model \cite{CPT1} can be regarded as a three-layered set of excitations, consisting of a conduction sea linked to two separate spin layers.
 The middle layer is described by spin-1/2 moments with a Heisenberg symmetry, which we denote by $\mathbf{ S}_1$, while the lower layer describes second set of spin-1/2 moments, $\mathbf{S}_2$ which couple via an anisotropic Kitaev-like Ising interactions.
 Here we follow the notation used in \cite{ALM1, ALM2} rather than the orbital-spin notation used in the original CPT model.
 The resulting Kondo lattice model can be regarded as a three-layer system in which each site contains itinerant electrons $(c, c^+)$ and the two types of spin-1/2 operators, $\mathbf{S}_1$ and $\mathbf{S}_2$ (Fig. \ref{fig:Fig1} a).
-This model is defined on a hyperoctagon lattice which allows the dynamics of the spin fluid to be exactly solved using classic Kitaev-methods, in this case giving rise to a gapless Yao Lee spin liquid with a Fermi surface, in isolation.
+Both electrons and spins are situated on a hyperoctagon lattice which allows the dynamics of the spin fluid to be exactly solved using classic Kitaev-methods, in this case giving rise to a gapless Yao Lee spin liquid with a Fermi surface, in isolation.
+The excitations of this spin liquid are fractionalized, consisting of Majorana fermions with a Fermi surface and gapped visons - fluxes of the Z$_2$ gauge field.
 The lattice couples a band of conduction electrons to the mid-layer Heisenberg spins $\mathbf{ S}_1$ of the Yao-Lee spin liquid via a Kondo interaction.
 The CPT Hamiltonian thus contains three terms: $H_{CPT}=H_c+H_K +H_{YL} $, where

 Here $H_c$ describes the nearest-neighbor hopping of the conduction electrons, $H_K$ couples the conduction sea to the middle-layer of spins $\mathbf{S}_1$ via an antiferromagnetic Kondo interaction while $H_{YL}$ describes the Yao-Lee spin-spin interaction within the bottom two spin layers.
 The Yao-Lee term involves an anisotropic nearest-neighbor Ising interaction between the $\alpha_{ij} = x, y, z$ components of the orbitals $S_{2,j}$, which is decorated by a Heisenberg interaction between the spins $\vec{S}_{1,j}$.